8 Surprising Household Items for Perfect Nails

 Create a small, spill-proof carry case for nail polish remover by tucking a small piece of sponge into empty prescription bottle.
 Saturate the sponge with polish remover and snap on the lid.
 For an emergency repair, or a quick method to remove polish, simply insert a finger and rub the nail against the fluid-soaked sponge and twist.

 Save yourself a trip to the nail salon and brighten yellowed nails with a squeeze of lemon.
 Marton suggests making a paste with a tablespoon of lemon juice and three tablespoons of baking soda.
 Spread it on your nails and let them soak for 15 minutes.
 Rinse and reveal brighter, whiter nails.
-Even after you’ve squeezed the juice, there are still more ways you can use lemons in the kitchen.
+If you have leftover lemon, be sure to check out the benefits of drinking lemon water.

 To condition your nails, just plunge them into a bowl of mayonnaise.
 The fats will moisturize skin and soften cuticles.
 Keep them bathed in the mayo for about 5 minutes and then wash with warm water.
 Learn other surprising uses for mayonnaise.